Shīʿa Islam: History and Doctrines / Ayatullāh Jaʿfar Subḥānī

 Ḥusayn b.
 Ziyād ʿAttār says: ‘I asked Imam al-Sādiq if the Prophet meant that Fāṭima, who will be the best of women in Heaven, is the best of her own time too.
 The Imam said: ‘Maryam was so, but Fāṭima will be the best in Heaven.’

-Fāṭima, the daughter of the Prophet, passed away at the age of 18.
+Fāṭima, the daughter of the Prophet, passed away at the age of 18 (according to many narrations).
 It happened three months after her father’s death.
 Fāṭima was killed as a mob invaded her home.
 Imam al-Sādiq says she drank the chalice of martyrdom.
 Nobody is able to cover up the injustice perpetrated against the daughter of the Prophet.
 The Eighth Imam says she was buried in her own home. (al-Kāfī)